Dre Campbell Farm

 4. Green Lacewings

 Lacewings are little insect predators that are good to have in your garden.
-They’re perfect for getting rid of gall mites.
+They’re perfect for getting rid of mites and other soft-bodied insects.

 You can attract them or buy them from a garden center or online.
 After purchasing, all you have to do is release them near the plants that are affected.

 Moreover, these are God’s creations to help with certain pest problems around your yard and garden.
-So, you don’t have to worry about any nasty chemicals getting into your garden.
+So, by utilizing these helpful insects, you don’t have to worry about any chemicals getting into your garden.

 5. Bonide All Seasons Horticultural and Dormant Spray Oil